-Australian Wearable Art is delighted to provide a platform here in Australia for artists and designers to embrace their creative exploration into form, structure, texture and colour using an eclectic mix of often unusual materials.
-This exciting journey in the merging of materials in weird and wonderful collaborations with art, science, fashion and technology will result in creating wearable pieces of art to be proudly presented on the catwalk again in 2022.
+The Australian Wearable Art Festival is delighted to provide a platform for artists and designers to embrace their creative exploration into form, structure, texture and colour using an eclectic mix of often unusual materials.
+Pieces merge materials in weird and wonderful collaborations where art, science, fashion and technology all collide.

 Wendy Roe: Curator

 Wendy has a voluntary and employed organisational background of local events in regional New Zealand including initiating and organising a hugely successful Wearable Art event in a NZ secondary school.
 This was the first of its kind at that time in New Zealand going on to become an integral part of the Technology curriculum in this school for the next 16 years.
 In 2017 Wendy instigated the highly successful Eumundi Wearable Art event within the 2017 Sunshine Coast Council Horizon Festival followed up by the very successful Runaway Art in August 2018 featuring boutique wearable art collections by Peter Dwyer and Cindy Vogels.
 With the growth in wearable art popularity Wendy and her team went on to create an amazing and magical evening under the stars at Eumundi with the Australian Wearable Art Festival 2019!

 Helen Perry: Event Management, PR and Marketing Director